 Additionally, further accommodations can be made within the tuition package that you choose for your student.
 Examples include:

 Enlightium students with academic, cognitive, intellectual, learning, and health challenges interested in taking college-bound exams (i.e. PSAT, SAT, ACT) are required by ACT and CollegeBoard to have an active plan with their school prior to requesting accommodations for an exam.
 Accommodation requests take 6–8 weeks to be approved.
 Therefore, it is imperative to begin the process early.
-Enlightium students that would like to pursue an active plan may set up a consultation with our Intervention Specialist.
+Enlightium students that would like to pursue a formal, written plan may set up a consultation with our Intervention Specialist.

 Disclaimer: Please note that Enlightium Academy does not provide the same type of support that public schools provide due to the laws that govern educational funding for students with academic challenges.
 Not all accommodations are guaranteed since they are tailored to each student specifically.